Rosuav/Gypsum/plugins/README.rst

 Certain stock objects with obvious events can be created with simple function calls.
 Use of these functions guarantees a consistent look, and also automatically connects the appropriate signal handler.
-The following stock object is available, and more may be added in the future:
+The following stock objects are available, and more may be added in the future:

 * stock_close() - a Close button, which will call closewindow().
+* stock_menu_bar() - a menu bar, designed to be packed into the top of a Vbox, which will automatically seek out menu items based on constants.

 Note that constructing more than one of a stock object on a given window is not guaranteed to work, and may result in signals not being connected correctly.